reflectoring/reflectoring.github.io/_posts/2017-09-05-tracing-with-spring-cloud-sleuth.md

 </configuration>
 ```

-The parameter `includeFullMDC` includes all MDC fields as separate fields in the GELF data structure so that
+The parameter `includeFullMDC` includes all MDC fields (including our trace ID) as separate fields in the GELF data structure so that
 the log server can store and index them in a structured manner.

-The above configuration again uses the logging features provided by Spring Boot by transmitting the
+The above configuration again uses the logging features provided by Spring Bootto send the value of the
-environment variable `spring.application.name` to he log server as a separate field named `serviceName`.
+environment variable `spring.application.name` to the log server as a separate field named `serviceName`.

 ## Analyze Traces

-If the trace IDs in the log files are not enough, you can perform a more sophisticated trace analysis by
+If trace IDs in the log files are not enough, you can perform a more sophisticated trace analysis by
 using [Zipkin](http://zipkin.io).
 Zipkin is an application that collects tracing data and displays
 detailed data about it in a web UI.
 This data contains the duration of the single steps between services
 among a lot of other things.